WestinSchepper/rankr/website/docs/api-reference/criteria.md

 const criteria = {
   // key: string
   // [optional] if you provide a strategy function
   // this acts as the criteria name and the property used to rank your records.
+Can be a path for nested attributes.
   key: 'price',

   // strategy: 'increasing' | 'decreasing' | function(record, criteria) => criteriaRank